chrisvanmeer/vault-fundamentals/README.md

 cd vault-fundamentals
 ```

-**If don't have all of this information, the deployment will fail.**
+**If you don't have all of this information, the deployment will fail.**

 ### File creation